Welcome to SAPEC!

 One of the first things we did to build partnerships was develop our Prevention Collective.
 This is an open group of students, staff, faculty, and community partners who meet once a month.
 The group’s purpose is simple, to bring partners to the table.
 With 20 different department and groups represented each month, The Prevention Collective agreed to collaboratively create a core set of presentations to ensure continuity in messaging.

 Any department could then go through a “train the trainer” workshop to learn to facilitate the presentations.
 Then, if that department was contacted by a student group who they had built a relationship with, they were welcome to facilitate the training.
 Everything didn’t have to flow through SAPEC, but the information had to be consistent and in keeping with best practices.
 This was well received.
 It empowered some and removed the burden of training from others.
-We have trained over 100 staff, faculty, and grad students to facilitate brining in the bystander.
-We have trained 5 staff members to facilitate Consent 101.
+We have trained over 100 staff, faculty, and grad students to facilitate Jayhawks Give a Flock.
+We have trained 5 staff members to facilitate Consent @ KU.

 The Prevention Collective agreed that training the staff was a priority.
 In order to educate our students, it’s important that staff show continuity when addressing sexual violence: respond consistently and compassionately to survivors when they disclose and role model pro-social bystander intervention.
 Continuity and solidarity in messaging and responding to sexual violence evolves social norms and promotes collaboration.